mrychlik/GitTutorialWithActions/README.md

 ## Integration of a GitHub project with your desktop environment

 * I create most content (code, TeX, etc. with Emacs).
+If you are using some kind of IDE, check if it integrates with Git.
 * Emacs has Git integration, so most of the common operations on Git repository are a single keystroke operations.

 * If you do not want to retype credentials every , do this after checkout:

 	git config credential.helper 'cache --timeout=3000000'

-This is very impor
+This is very important when using Emacs

 #  Python and 'pytest'